Browsing the archives for the Minnesota tag.

 Fort Hood

-Commentators in the news are twitsting themselves in knots trying to disassociate Major Nidal Hasan’s slaughter of 13 Americans from his jihadist proclivities, despite evidence of outright hostility toward America and contact with a radical imam.
+Commentators in the news are twisting themselves in knots trying to disassociate Major Nidal Hasan’s slaughter of 13 Americans from his jihadist proclivities, despite evidence of outright hostility toward America and contact with a radical imam.
 It is politically incorrect, to speak of his religion.
 The Army Chief of Staff raises concern about negatively impacting the military’s record of diversity, if we focus on anything but a lone gunman who snapped.

 But what if there is a larger plot?
-What if there is an effort on the behalf of some muslims to purposely not assimilate, to infiltrate the military and become a fifth column within?
+What if there is an effort on the behalf of some Muslims to purposely not assimilate, to infiltrate the military and become a fifth column within?
 Multiculturalism makes it far easier for this to occur because if everyone looks different, no one stands out.
 On the other hand, if everyone assimilates, those who speak, act, or plot against America become more obvious.
 Again, imagine multiculturalism in the United States in 1943.
 You might have whole communities that were German to the core, did not like non-Germans among them and quickly spread the alarm when a stranger approached.
-How much easier would it have been for Hitler to build a network of sabateurs?
+How much easier would it have been for Hitler to build a network of saboteurs?

 Kill Multiculturalism Before it Kills Us